NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

 We demonstrate the use of RAPIDS to accelerate the analysis of single-cell RNA-seq data from 1 million cells.
 This example includes preprocessing, dimension reduction, clustering and visualization.

 This example relies heavily on UVM and a few of the operations oversubscribed a 32GB V100 GPU on a DGX1.
 While this example should work on any GPU built on the Pascal architecture or newer, you will want to make sure there is enough main memory available.
+Oversubscribing a GPU by more than a factor of 2x can cause thrashing in UVM, which can ultimately lead to a notebook freezing.

 ### Example Dataset